celo-org/celo-proposals/CIPs/cip-granda_mento.md

 ## Abstract

 There are no existing solutions for making large exchanges ($1m+) involving stable tokens.
 Apart from cUSD minted for validator payments every epoch, stable tokens can only be minted via Mento.
-Large volume exchanges via Mento experience high slippage due to the limited sizes of the constant product market maker buckets.
-Granda Mento is a proposed a mechanism for large-volume stable token exchanges, primarily to enable minting of large quantities of stable tokens.
+Large volume exchanges ($50k+) via Mento experience higher slippage (1-2%) due to the limited sizes of the constant product market maker buckets.
+Granda Mento is a proposed a mechanism for large volume stable token exchanges, primarily to enable minting of large quantities of stable tokens.

 ## Motivation

+There are no existing avenues that are able to satisfy high volume stable token exchanges on the order of millions.
 Users looking to make larger exchanges involving stable tokens are faced with 3 options:
 1. Exchange `CELO <-> stable token` via Mento slowly over a longer period of time.
 2. Arrange one or many `XXX <-> stable token` OTC trades.
 3. Create a large limit order of `fiat <-> stable token` on a centralized exchange in hope it gets filled over time.

 The existing implementation of Mento is suitable for facilitating low volume exchanges, e.g. up to thousands of stable tokens at a time, with minimal slippage.
-However, significant slippage of over 2% starts to occur on both Mento and on centralized exchange stable token pairs at trade sizes of ~$50k+.
-OTC trading satisfies the needs of medium volume exchanges, e.g. ~100k for cUSD and likely much lower for stable tokens with lower total supply (like cEUR), but similarly takes a hit of around 2-3%.
-There are no existing avenues that are able to satisfy high volume stable token exchanges on the order of millions.
+For cUSD, slippage of over 2% starts to occur on both Mento and on centralized exchanges at trade sizes of ~$50k+.
+OTC trading satisfies the needs of medium volume exchanges, e.g. ~$100k, but similarly takes a hit of around 2-3%.
+For lower total supply stable tokens with lower liquidity, larger OTC trades or centralized exchange orders may not be possible.

 Increasing Mento bucket sizes permanently to allow larger exchanges via Mento will reduce slippage, but it puts a more significant portion of the Reserve at risk.